stacks-network/stacks-core/README.md

 $ blockstack-server start
 ```

-Next, visit the [usage docs](https://blockstack.org/docs) to learn how to register names of your own, as well as transfer them and associate data with them.
+Next, visit the [basic usage docs](https://blockstack.org/docs/basic-usage) and [extended usage docs](https://blockstack.org/docs/extended-usage) to learn how to register names of your own, as well as transfer them and associate data with them.

 ### Contributing